Clipperer/haufeTest/README.md

 npm i //installs all node modules required by the package

-node run build //nukes dist dir and distributes all needed files
+npm run build //nukes dist dir and distributes all needed files

-node run serve //starts serving the app on a local server at port 8000
+npm run serve //starts serving the app on a local server at port 8000

-node start //starts webpack-dev-server at port 8080
+npm start //starts webpack-dev-server at port 8080